Rotate Annotations on Android

-While PDF pages can be rotated in the underlying PDF, PSPDFKit exposes a normalized (non-rotated) coordinate space for each page.
+While PDF pages can be rotated in an underlying PDF, PSPDFKit exposes a normalized (non-rotated) coordinate space for each page.
 This means if an annotation appears the right way up, it will have a rotation of 0, even if the content on the page may appear sideways or upside-down.
-See our Coordinate Space Conversions guide to learn more.
+See our Coordinate Space Conversion guide to learn more.

 The bounding box of an annotation is the rectangle that encloses the annotation’s contents.
 The edges of the bounding box are parallel to the edge of the page.
 If an annotation has a rotation that isn’t a multiple of 90 degrees, the bounding box will be larger than the actual size of the annotation contents.

-setRotation(int rotation, boolean adjustBounds).
+setRotation(int rotation, boolean adjustBounds) function.
 You must specify whether the bounding box should be updated to preserve the apparent content size after the rotation change.
 If the annotation is already visible, you should pass

 true to update the bounding box.
 In some cases, it may be useful to set the rotation without updating the bounding box — for example, if you already know the correct final bounding box when deserializing an annotation.

-The PDF specification (version 2.0) does not define behavior for annotation rotation.
+The PDF specification (version 2.0) doesn’t define behavior for annotation rotation.

 Rotation compatibility between PDF readers is mostly achieved using appearance streams.
 An appearance stream is a series of PDF drawing commands that can be attached to an annotation.

-As an example, consider annotations are added to a document in a PDF reader (let’s call it A).
-If that document is opened in another PDF reader (B), until the annotations are edited, they will appear in B exactly the same as they appeared in A. This is achieved by rendering the appearance stream.
+As an example, consider annotations are added to a document in a PDF reader (A).
+If that document is opened in another PDF reader (B), until the annotations are edited, they’ll appear in B exactly the same as they appeared in A. This is achieved by rendering the appearance stream.
 However, if the second reader app edits an annotation, then the appearance stream usually needs to be regenerated.
-If the second reader app does not understand all the annotation properties used by the first app, this regenerated appearance may not match the original.
+If the second reader app doesn’t understand all the annotation properties used by the first app, this regenerated appearance may not match the original.